William Zabka

-William Michael “Billy” Zabka (/ˈzæbkə/; born October 20, 1965) is an American actor.
+William Michael Zabka (/ˈzæbkə/; born October 20, 1965) is an American actor.
 He is best known for his role of Johnny Lawrence in The Karate Kid (1984), The Karate Kid Part II (1986), and the TV series Cobra Kai (2018–2025).

 Zabka's career took off with The Karate Kid, despite having no prior karate training.
 During the 1980s, he appeared in the films Just One of the Guys (1985), Back to School (1986), and the television series The Equalizer (1986–1989).
 In the 1990s and 2000s, Zabka focused on independent films and filmmaking.
 In 2004, he was nominated for an Academy Award for co-writing and producing the short film Most.
 Zabka continued his directing career, including music videos for Rascal Flatts.
-From 2018 to 2025, he reprised his role as Johnny Lawrence in the YouTube Red and Netflix series Cobra Kai, which he co-executive produced with Karate Kid costar Ralph Macchio.
+From 2018 to 2025, Zabka reprised his role as Johnny Lawrence in the YouTube Red and Netflix series Cobra Kai, which he co-executive produced with Karate Kid costar Ralph Macchio.

 Early life

-Zabka was born in New York City, the son of Nancy, a business liaison, producer, and production assistant, and Stan Zabka, a director, writer, and composer.
-Zabka has a brother and a sister.
-Stan is of Czech and German descent.
-He was born in Des Moines, Iowa.
+Zabka was born on October 20, 1965, in New York City, the son of Nancy, a business liaison, producer, and production assistant, and Stanley Zabka, a director, writer, and composer.
+Zabka has a younger brother and a younger sister.
+Stan is of Czech and German descent and was born in Des Moines, Iowa.
 He worked as production manager on many motion pictures, including the Chuck Norris film Forced Vengeance (1982).

-He lived in Long Island until he was ten, when his family then moved to San Fernando Valley California.
+Zabka lived on Long Island until he was 10, when his family then moved to San Fernando Valley California.
 In 1983, Zabka graduated from El Camino Real Charter High School in Los Angeles, before briefly attending California State University, Northridge and majoring in film.

 Career

-While attending his first semester at California State University, Northridge, Zabka began auditioning for The Karate Kid (1984), halfway through his first semester he would drop out of school when he got his breakout acting role as Johnny Lawrence, the main antagonist to the title character and protagonist played by Ralph Macchio.
+While attending his first semester at Cal State Northridge, Zabka began auditioning for The Karate Kid (1984).
+Halfway through his first semester, Zabka would drop out of school when he got his breakout acting role as Johnny Lawrence, the main antagonist to the title character and protagonist played by Ralph Macchio.
 At the time, Zabka had no training in karate, but was an accomplished wrestler.
-Participating in the film inspired Zabka to learn the martial art of Tang Soo Do and he later earned a black belt.
-The films final scene was filmed at Cal State Northridges gymnasium, Zabka later jokingly commented on this stating “So I went to college as a student and came back by the end of the semester as one of the stars of Karate Kid.”
+Participating in the film inspired Zabka to learn the martial art of Tang Soo Do and he later earned his second green belt.
+The film's final scene was filmed at Cal State Northridge's gymnasium, and Zabka later jokingly commented on this stating: “So I went to college as a student and came back by the end of the semester as one of the stars of Karate Kid.”